-The length of a Directory Identifier shall not exceed 31.
+Within a Directory Hierarchy that is identified in an Enhanced Volume Descriptor, the length of a Directory Identifier shall not exceed 207.

 8 Volume Descriptors

 The Volume Descriptors shall identify the volume, the partitions recorded on the volume, the volume creator(s), certain attributes of the volume, the location of other recorded descriptors and the version of the standard which applies to the volume descriptor.